Immigrate to Canada as a Provincial Nominee

 Am I eligible to apply under any of these Provincial Nominee Programs?

-That’s a good question and, considering the number and diversity of these Canadian programs it is not easy to define under which program you or your spouse will qualify under.
+It is not easy to define under which program you or your spouse will qualify under.

 However, from our experience, PNP’s quite often prefer the candidates with the following credentials: